Two months ago, I hopped on a plane bound for Incheon to start a new job teaching English in South Korea.

 - Evaluate your insurance situation.
 You don’t need proof of insurance for your working visa (see below), but insurance should always be considered before traveling.
 If your contract includes medical coverage, look into what it covers and decide whether you want to supplement it.
 If you have coverage at home, find out how it will be affected by your absence.

 Note: If you are planning on buying travel insurance we (and Lonely Planet, Rough Guides, National Geographic Adventures) highly recommend WorldNomads.
 They cover emergency overseas medical treatment, evacuation transportation, trip cancellation, and even lost or stolen items.
-You can get an travel insurance quote here (it takes less than a minute) and full details on what they cover.

 Step 8: Apply For a Work Visa in South Korea

-Getting your hands on a visa to move to Korea is a lot of work, but on the bright side that work is quite straightforward.
-Your employer and recruiter will likely guide you through the process, and the Korea Visa Portal website is very thorough and easy-to-use.
+Getting your hands on a visa to move to Korea is a lot of work, but on the bright side, that work is quite straightforward.
+Your employer and recruiter will likely guide you through the process, and the Korea Visa Portal website is very thorough and easy to use.
 If you are coming to Korea to work as an English teacher, you will apply for the ‘Foreign Language Instructor (General) E-2-1’ visa.
 Your Korean employer will sponsor your application.

 You begin the process in your home country by having your documents notarized at the Korean Consulate (this can be done by mail if you live too far away).
 Once your documents are ready you mail them to your employer in South Korea, who will continue the application process.
 If all goes well they will contact you in a few weeks with a Visa Issuance Number.
 Once you have this you can complete the application on your end, submitting your passport to the Korean Consulate to get your official visa.